 - 5.2.1 Lawful processing

 - 5.2.2 Personal data will only be processed where there is a lawful basis for doing so.
 This will be where at least one of the following applies:

-- The data subject has given consent
+- The data subject has given consent.

+- It is necessary for contractual purposes.

-- It is necessary for the performance of a contract or entering into a contract with the data subject - It is necessary for compliance with a legal obligation - It is necessary to protect the vital interests of a person - It is necessary for the legitimate interests of the school (where applicable) or third party, except where such interests are overridden by the data subject - It is necessary for the performance of a task carried out in the public interest or in the exercise of official duties - 5.2.3 When special categories of personal data are processed (ie data which reveals a person's racial or ethnic data; political opinions; religious or philosophical beliefs; trade union membership; genetic or biometric data (eg fingerprints); health data; sex life or sexual orientation), this shall only be done where a lawful basis has been identified from the list above, and one from the following list: - · The data subject has given explicit consent - The processing is necessary for the purposes of exercising or performing any right or obligation which is imposed on the school in relation to employment, social security and social protection law (e.g. safeguarding individuals at risk; protection against unlawful acts; prevention against fraud) - It is necessary to protect the vital interests of any person where the data subject is physically or legally incapable of giving consent - The processing is necessary for the establishment, exercise or defence of legal claims - The processing is necessary in the substantial public interest - The processing is necessary for the assessment of the working capacity of the employee
+- It is necessary to comply with the law.

+- It is necessary to protect someone's life.

+- It is necessary to carry out our official tasks or functions, or other specific tasks in the public interest. - It is necessary our legitimate interests as a school (where applicable) or third party, except where such interests are overridden by the data subject. - 5.2.3 When special categories of personal data are processed (ie data which reveals a person's racial or ethnic data; political opinions; religious or philosophical beliefs; trade union membership; genetic or biometric data; health data; sex life or sexual orientation), this shall only be done where a lawful basis has been identified from the list above, and one from the following list: - The data subject has given explicit consent. - The processing is necessary for employment, social security or social protection (e.g. safeguarding individuals at risk; protection against unlawful acts; prevention against fraud). - It is necessary to protect the data subject's life and they are physically or legally incapable of giving consent. - The data has been made public by the data subject. - The processing is necessary in relation to legal claims. - The processing is necessary for reasons of substantial public interest. - The processing is necessary for health or social care. - The processing is necessary for public health. - The processing is necessary for archiving, research or statistical purposes. - 5.2.4 Consent - 5.2.5 Most of the school's processing of personal data will not require consent from data subjects (or their parents/carers as appropriate), as the school needs to process this data in order to carry out its official tasks and public duties as a school. - 5.2.6 However, there are circumstances when the school is required to obtain consent to process personal data, for example: - To collect and use biometric information (eg fingerprints and facial images) for identification purposes. - To send direct marketing or fundraising information by email or text, where the data subject would not have a reasonable expectation that their data would be used in this way or have objected to this. - To take and use photographs, digital or video images and displaying, publishing or sharing these in a public arena (such as on social media, on the school website; in the Press; in the prospectus; newsletter etc), where the data subject would not have a reasonable expectation that their images would be used in this way, or the rights of the data subject override the legitimate interests of the school.
-5.2.4 Consent

-- 5.2.5 Most of the school's processing of personal data will not require consent from data subjects (or their parents/carers as appropriate), as the school needs to process this data in order to carry out its official tasks and public duties as a school. - 5.2.6 However, there are circumstances when the school is required to obtain consent to process personal data, for example: - To collect and use biometric information (such as fingerprints) - To send direct marketing or fundraising information by email or text - To take and use photographs, digital or video images and displaying, publishing or sharing these in a public arena such as: - o on social media; - in the school prospectus;